19platta/copepod-analysis/README.md

 This project contains the following files:

 `data/: a directory where the data is written to and stored.
-The folder is tracked by Github, but everything inside is not.
+Not tracked by Github, nor is the data due to licensing.
     whale_data: where the whale data is extracted to
         eml.xml
         meta.xml